NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             a.  ***Checkpoints can consume a large amount of disk space.***

             b.
-Each checkpoint requires a separate copy of the VM’s memory allocation.
+Each checkpoint requires a separate copy of the VM's memory allocation.

             c.
 Each checkpoint can take several hours to create.